abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

   - [SanDisk Ultra MicroSDHC](https://www.amazon.fr/gp/product/B073K14CVB)

 ## Download Raspberry PI OS Lite
+Download either the Raspberry Pi with Desktop, or the Lite.
+You can directly download and install these images from the official Pi Imager software in the next step.

 - [https://www.raspberrypi.org/software/operating-systems/]()
 - This how-to uses the following image from 2021-03-04:
   - [https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-03-25/2021-03-04-raspios-buster-armhf-lite.zip]()